madelinezday/buttondown/Registraion & Setup.md

 ### Confirm your account

 Keep an eye out for a confirmation email from “notifications@buttondown.email.”
-Then click “Create an account” to make your account official!
+Then click the link in that to make your account official!

 ![Buttondown confirmation email](https://github.com/madelinezday/buttondown/blob/registration-&-setup/Buttondown%20confirmation%20email.gif?raw=true)